darthrellimnad/evergreen-functional-fe-web-app/README.md

 10. Static types are not evergreen on the web, so dynamic types can be used, along with jsverify (similar to quick check) inside of unit tests when using just javascript.
 This can approach the same limit of quality as can be achieved w/ static types in a decoupled FE/BE system, when accounting for desynchronization of BE api.
 Static types can also be provided as needed.
 11. Desyncs happen when BE is updated before FE cache is clear.
 This can happen while using either static types or dynamics types.
 See our canvas on VA slack channel for details about versioning.
 12. UI Prototypes can be created and shared with plain html or a tool like code pen.
-13. Basic terminal can be used to make curl (or similar) calls in order to be used for testing API calls and designing integration logic on FE.
+13. Basic terminal or browser can be used to make curl or fetch calls for testing a BE API and designing integration logic for the FE.
 14. Observable pattern can be used to simulate or mock async behavior (like fetch calls).
 This can work real well with redux.
 15. We just need a browser and text editor (and maybe terminal) to make real stuff.
 Hosting may vary.
 16. Make a test plan.